dtbkhanh/dtbkhanh.github.io/README.md

 * **`about.md`**: A Markdown file containing information about me, my background, and my interests.
 Accessible at [https://dtbkhanh.github.io/about/](https://dtbkhanh.github.io/about).
 * **`index.md`**: The main homepage of the website, featuring an introduction, links to different sections, and the latest blog post.
 * **`posts.md`**: A page listing all my blog posts chronologically, accessible at [https://dtbkhanh.github.io/posts/](https://dtbkhanh.github.io/posts/).
+* **`tags.md`**: A general tags page that displays all tags used in posts and allows filtering posts by tags without creating individual tag pages.

 ## 🛠️ Built With